-The Illinois Mathematics and Science Academy (IMSA) is pleased to announce four recipients of the 2020 Board of Trustees Alumni Awards who are leaders and innovators in medicine, economics and science.
-The recipients are scheduled to be honored at a May 22 all school assembly unless the COVID-19 global health crisis warrants a change of plan.
+The Illinois Mathematics and Science Academy (IMSA) is pleased to announce three recipients of the 2020 Board of Trustees Alumni Awards who are leaders and innovators in medicine, economics and science.
+The recipients are scheduled to be honored at an October 23, 2020 Virtual Assembly.

 Alumni Titan Award

 The Alumni Titan Award, an annual award, honors alumni, who through outstanding service to IMSA advance the institution’s mission and work.
 The honorees are enthusiastic and energetic IMSA champions who dedicate significant time, talent and/or treasure to endeavors that help the Academy fulfill its role in developing talent and leadership in mathematics, science and technology for our state, nation and world.

 Tamora is an advocate for IMSA and its Alumni Community.
 Tamora has volunteered her time to IMSA for over 20 years serving on the Admissions Review Committee, as a Computer Science Career Forum panelist, an Alumni women in STEM panelist, an IMSA Alumni Association cabinet member, a reunion volunteer, an Alumni regional event planner & host, and an ambassador for IMSA and Alumni connections.
 Tamora serves willingly and is a model for Alumni giving back their time and resources.